jessewmc/rubylife/README.md

 number of lines in the file.
 I also expect the file to be fully filled in, i.e. there should be no lines with a different number of characters than the first line. .cel files that don't follow these guidelines will behave strangely!

+In the future I would like to implement hashlife (http://www.sciencedirect.com/science/article/pii/0167278984902513), arbitrary board sizes, and some of the pattern file formats at http://conwaylife.com/wiki/.